uyar/kirlent_sphinx/README.rst

 released under the MIT license.
 Read the included ``LICENSE_revealjs.txt`` file for details.

+kirlent_sphinx contains code from the `ImpressJS`_ project which is released under the MIT license.
+Read the included ``LICENSE_impressjs.txt`` file for details.

 kirlent_sphinx contains code from the `Tailwind`_ project which is released under the MIT license.
 Read the included ``LICENSE_tailwind.txt`` file for details.